Reinforcement Learning Policy Recommendation for Interbank Network Stability: Simulation Results

-We compare the PPO performance with respect to a dynamic random baseline that picks the value of $\eta$ according to a Bernoulli distribution with parameter equal to 0.5.
-This random policy that chooses between 0 and 1 with equal probability represents a meaningful benchmark, as we observe in the left-hand side of Fig. \ref{Fig:eta_distribution_learning}, where the values of $\eta$ in both scenarios are identically distributed over the $M$ performed Monte Carlo simulations.
+After training the PPO algorithm, the reinforcement learning agents tend to select only the extremes of the set $\mathcal{A}=\{0,0.5,1\}$, which corresponds to an interest rate strategy ($\eta = 0.0$) or a liquidity strategy ($\eta = 1.0$).
+For this reason, we highlight such a dichotomy in the baseline model since it is the pattern that emerges when all the banks in the system follow the policy recommendation.
+Considering the emerging dichotomy in the selected action, we compare the PPO performance with respect to a dynamic random baseline that picks the value of $\eta$ according to a Bernoulli distribution with a parameter equal to 0.5.
+This random policy that chooses between 0 and 1 with equal probability represents a meaningful benchmark, as we observe in the left-hand side of Fig. \ref{Fig:eta_distribution_learning}, where the values of $\eta$ in both scenarios are identically distributed over the $200$ performed Monte Carlo simulations.
 The Kolmogorov-Smirnoff test statistically confirms up to the $1\%$ confidence level that the distribution of the $\eta$ values generated by the selected\footnote{It is common in reinforcement learning applications to train different instances of the same algorithm and then select the best performing one over some out-of-sample tests \citep{andrychowicz2020matters}} PPO instance is not significantly different from the one of the random baseline.
-The right-hand side of Fig. \ref{Fig:eta_distribution_learning} summarizes the results of the learning process where the average cumulative fitness of the system in Eq. \ref{Eq:reward} is represented on the $y$-axis.
+The right-hand side of Fig. \ref{Fig:eta_distribution_learning} summarizes the learning process results where the system's average cumulative fitness in Eq. \ref{Eq:reward} is represented on the $y$-axis.
 Every PPO instance is tested $E_{out}=5$ times using Monte Carlo simulations of length $T$.
-We notice that the performance metric is always greater for PPO than for the random recommendation, signaling that the banks in the system generated by the PPO signal tend to be more attractive for the borrowers by exhibiting a higher aggregated fitness through time.
-Moving $\eta$ randomly causes banks to be less attractive for the borrowers in their interbank market.
-This result implies that the PPO instances learn to choose the value of $\eta$ by leveraging the information available about the system, without changing the distribution of the values with respect to the random case.
-The learning procedure allows us to discover when it is exactly convenient to pick a side in this trade-off.
-A further comparison with some fixed signals is provided in the App. \ref{App:A}.
-However, fixing the $\eta$ for all time steps has an evolutionary impact on the system which has already been studied by \cite{berardi2017banks} and it is not centered on studying the effect the effect of an $\eta$ that changes through time.
+We notice that the performance metric is always greater for PPO than the random recommendation, signaling that the banks in the system generated by the PPO signal tend to be more attractive for the borrowers by exhibiting a higher aggregated fitness over time.
+Moving $\eta$ randomly causes banks to be less attractive to the borrowers in their interbank market.
+This result implies that the PPO instances learn to choose the value of $\eta$ by leveraging the information available about the system without changing the distribution of the values with respect to the random case.
+The learning procedure allows us to discover when picking a side in this trade-off is convenient.
+A further comparison with a decentralized mechanism for the $\eta$ dynamics is provided in Sec.\ref{Subsec:comparo}.

 \FloatBarrier